usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
 - _GUSH_, by Kaitlyn Aurelia Smith
 - _Speak Daggers_, by Elias Rønnenfelt
 - _Youth Novel_, by Youth Novel